 CCSO, GFPS provide updates on COVID-19 cases; three cases confirmed at Benefis Senior Services

 Updated Oct.
-4 with information from Benefis Health System.
+4 with information from Benefis Health System and information from CCHD on additional COVID-19 related deaths in the county.

 Benefis Health System confirmed Oct.
 4 there are positive COVID-19 cases among residents of the Senior Services division.